haosulab/ManiSkill/README.md

 The basic observation modes supported are `pointcloud`, `rgbd`, `state_dict` and `state`.
 Please refer to our documentation for information on the [observation](https://haosulab.github.io/ManiSkill2/concepts/observation.html) and [control](https://haosulab.github.io/ManiSkill2/concepts/controllers.html) modes available and their details.

-Besides, we provide an [example](https://haosulab.github.io/ManiSkill2/getting_started/quickstart.html#interactive-play) of interactively playing with our environments.
+Moreover, you can follow the [example](https://haosulab.github.io/ManiSkill2/getting_started/quickstart.html#interactive-play) to interactively play with our environments.

 ---